More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 One further point.
 While it is likely that some form of patriarchal rule was the first type of class exploitation affecting humans, I don't think it useful to treat any specific division of labor as "substructural to class" and therefore partially separate from exploitation under capitalism, as Macnair suggests.

 The exploitation of women and children is not a residual pre-capitalist formation.
 It is another form of class exploitation — one whose persistence allows the propertied classes to pay women and children less, treat them worse, and divide those who work for a living.
 The same applies to ethnic and other forms of exploitation.
 And since capitalist development constantly creates new forms of marginalization and new populations to be proletarianized, treating each one as a separate "issue" results in playing whack-a-mole.
-What's needed is an analysis that recognizes them all as expressions of the same underlying logic — which is what the broader definition of class relations proposed here is meant to provide.[39]
+What's needed is an analysis that recognizes them all as expressions of the same underlying logic — which is what the broader definition of class relations proposed here is meant to provide.[41]
 And the unified definition predicts something the "overlapping systems" alternative cannot: when organized resistance raises the cost of exploitation along one channel, the system redirects through channels the resistance left uncontested.
 Abolition destroyed legal ownership of persons; within two decades, convict leasing and debt peonage reconstituted racialized exploitation through different institutional forms.
-Decolonization ended direct colonial administration; structural adjustment replaced it.
+Decolonization ended direct colonial administration; extraction was redirected through conditionality mechanisms the Bretton Woods institutions had already been developing.
 This is form-switching, and it follows from the singularity of the underlying logic: the forms are connected, so blocking one produces another.

 4. Meritocratic Reasoning